axiomsoftware/axiom-demos/README.md

 ===========

 rdb - A relation database example.
 This example shows how to query for data and insert data using the API.
-It also shows you how to setup your database configuration for use in Axiom Stack.
+It also shows you how to setup your database configuration for use in Axiom Stack. twax - A twitter type web application.
+This example really gets into how e4x within Axiom Stack works.
+There are quite a few examples and different uses of the API.